lebriton/awesome-hackernews/.github/pull_request_template.md

 <sup>1</sup>: If you want to submit multiple projects, please open one PR per project.<br>
 <sup>2</sup>: If the project does not fit into an already existing section, i.e. a new one must be created, do not hesitate to create it.
 We'll discuss that in the comments below.<br>
 <sup>3</sup>: [`scripts/format_entry.sh`](https://github.com/bminusl/awesome-hackernews/blob/main/scripts/format_entry.sh) can be invoked to help you.

+---

+A custom linter is automatically invoked via GitHub actions.
+If any errors are found, be sure to correct them.
+**⚠️ No review will be done on the PR as long as it contains errors found by the linter.**